[Closed] Whitegrass, which is one Michelin-starred and one of Asia’s 50 Best Restaurants in 2018, has announced its impending closure.

-Whitegrass is a new fine dining restaurant at Chijmes, helmed by Chef Sam Aisbett who will present Modern Australian cuisine with a touch of Asian.
+Whitegrass at Chijmes is helmed by Chef Sam Aisbett, who presents Modern Australian cuisine with a touch of Asian.

 The truth is, when I made the reservations, my expectations were rather neutral, because my dining experiences weren’t the most spectacular at Quay, to a lesser degree at Tetsuya’s.
 And also, I am not the type of diner that will gush just because a restaurant is opened by a celebrity chef.
 Maybe there is an element of being jaded.